benhutchings1/masters-mc-NEAT-algorithm/Dissertation/Dissertation.md

 ######NEEDS REWRITING FOR UPDATED PROJECT AIM

 ### Aims and Objectives
-Aim: Investigate how levels of novelty in a population affects the population's overall fitness, within the context of the EvoCraft challenge.
+Aim: Investigate how varying levels of novelty in a population affects the population's overall fitness, within the context of the EvoCraft challenge.
+Objectives:
+    1. Investigate other competition entries for the EvoCraft challenge
+    2. Research novelty techniques
+    3. Train a basic model which can generate structures of arbitrary quality
+    4. Implement basic novelty search
+    5. Experiment with different levels of novelty
+### Hypothesis
+@@

 ## Background
 ### Minecraft